fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Get-AzureRemoteAppCollection.md

 ```

 ## DESCRIPTION
-The **Get-AzureRemoteAppCollection** cmdlet retrieves information about azure_2 RemoteApp collections in Microsoft Azure.
+The **Get-AzureRemoteAppCollection** cmdlet retrieves information about Azure RemoteApp collections in Microsoft Azure.
 It returns an object with information on a specific collection, or if no collection is specified, for all the collections in the current subscription.

 ## EXAMPLES